siddheshkachkure/SBM/Ceph Storage /Ceph LAB Steps.md

 ## Nodes Setup

 1. Create 5 nodes with 1 GB RAM and 1 core CPU each.
-Let's denote them as follows:
+Let's denote them as follows

         * ceph-controller
         * ceph-compute01